j9t/html-minifier-next/README.md

 See [the original blog post](http://perfectionkills.com/experimenting-with-html-minifier) for details of [how it works](http://perfectionkills.com/experimenting-with-html-minifier#how_it_works), [description of each option](http://perfectionkills.com/experimenting-with-html-minifier#options), [testing results](http://perfectionkills.com/experimenting-with-html-minifier#field_testing), and [conclusions](http://perfectionkills.com/experimenting-with-html-minifier#cost_and_benefits).

-For lint-like capabilities take a look at [HTMLLint](https://github.com/kangax/html-lint).
+For lint-like capabilities, take a look at [HTMLLint](https://github.com/kangax/html-lint).

 ## Options quick reference

 Most of the options are disabled by default.
+Experiment and find what works best for you and your project.

 Options can be used in config files (camelCase) or via CLI flags (kebab-case with `--` prefix).
 Options that default to `true` use `--no-` prefix in CLI to disable them.